Frequently Asked Questions for Parents and Guardians of Children and Adolescents Eligible for COVID-19 vaccines.

 A: Children should eat and drink plenty of water before getting a vaccination.
 This is especially important for children and teens because fainting after any vaccine is more common among adolescents, and often the result of high anxiety or dehydration.
 Children should get plenty of rest the night before an appointment if possible.
-On the day of the appointment, they should wear a short-sleeve or sleeveless shirt to allow easy access to the upper arm.
+On the day of the appointment, they should wear a short-sleeve or sleeveless shirt to allow easy access to the upper arm or shorts or a dress to access the thigh.
 If it’s a colder day, layer with a cardigan or jacket that is easy to remove quickly.

 Q: What should I do if my child is feeling anxious?